-Function BSL entry sequence is subject to specific timing requirements exceed 15us.
+Function BSL entry sequence is subject to specific timing requirements the SYSBSLIND is not set.

+DescriptionThe BSL entry sequence requires that the low phase of the TEST/SBWTCK pin does not exceed 15us.
 This timing requirement is faster than most PC serial ports can provide, as shown in the following picture.
-If this requirement is not met, the entry sequence fails and the SYSBSLIND is not set.
+If this requirement is not met, the entry sequence fails and recommendations on available BSL hardware.